aettic/slither/readme.md

 - [x] Design paths for each of three mazes
 - [x] Design spell(s) for Spellbook
 - [x] Finish combat options
+- [x] Finish Jar Bomb spell effects for damage
 - [x] Finish Jar Bomb spell effects for environment puzzle
 - [x] Fix closet entrance from Master bedroom
 - [x] Fix the cellar's descriptions
 - [x] Fix the lighting problem in the Study (if matches / lantern lit: dark is True)
 - [x] Fix the options for consistency in farmhouseStudy and farmhouseCloset2
 - [x] Fix problem with globalStatus not updating properly (had to do with How python uses boolean)
+- [x] Move Lantern to Shed (Once shed is built, maybe replace lantern with something in study)
 - [x] Organize globalStatus entires
+- [x] Put a Grue in the Barn Loft
 - [x] Put a Grue in Cellar
 - [x] Test save state works
 - [x] Write out Farmhouse Zones